 Another easy method would be to remove half of the vegetables from the Instant Pot and then pulse in a blender or food processor until broken down and thick.
 Add the mixture back to the stew and stir to combine.

-Tips for making the best Instant Pot beef stew:
+Tips for the Best Instant Pot Beef Stew

-Looking for more easy beef recipes?
+Looking for more easy beef dinners?
 I’ve got you covered!

 - Chili with Pasta